-Ruh is an award-winning British artist and designer who has been continuously evolving his work across multiple disciplines for almost two decades.
+Ruh is a multi-award winning British artist and designer who has been continuously evolving his work across multiple disciplines for almost two decades.
 Although from a fine art background, the London-born artist studied Graphic Design at the prestigious Central St. Martins College of Art & Design, with a focus on illustration and film.
 His work has ranged from traditional painting to digital interactive animations and videos.
 He recently received an award from the Crown Prince of Dubai for his contributions to art.

 In 2003 he pursued a lifelong dream of learning the traditional art of penmanship, Arabic calligraphy, in Egypt for several years.
 His study placed him with some of the leading teachers of this age and added a new dimension to his work.
 He is known for developing his own calligraphic script styles (see Spirit, Jude and LatinArabi) and innovating with Arabic typography (see Kufica, Arabic Didot and Moda).
 While not all of his work is calligraphic, it plays a significant role in the message he portrays.
 His passion for calligraphy stems from his love of typography and visual communication.

 In early 2000 he founded his own creative agency Make Me Believe, now called Archetype.
 It has had a successful track record in becoming one of the leading specialist creative studios dealing with Arabic, Middle Eastern and Global Halal markets in the West.
 Ruh has worked on large and high profile commissions from both local and international projects for Sony, Channel 4, BBC, National Portrait Gallery and luxury brands in the Middle East.